-Buffett buys Kroger stock for first time
+Buffett's Berkshire Hathaway buys Kroger stock for first time

 |-3.20%

-Kraft-Heinz, which has been struggling, got it with a downgrade Friday from Fitch which cut its credit score for Kraft Heinz Co. to BB+, the highest level of junk, dealing another blow to one of billionaire Warren Buffett's biggest stock holdings.
+Kraft Heinz Co. has been struggling, and on Friday got hit with a downgrade from Fitch, slashing its credit score to BB+, the highest level of junk, in another blow to one of billionaire Buffett's biggest stock holdings.

 This pushed shares of the Chicago-based food giant to their lowest level since October.
 Buffett’s Berkshire Hathaway is Kraft's largest shareholder, with a stake of 325.6 million shares, or 27% of the company.